What we learned from the UW Huskies’ 27-20 victory over Arizona State

 UW's defense ranks fourth nationally in scoring, but what's up with the third-down defense?
+That and more of Adam Jude's takeaways from the Huskies' win over ASU.

 The good, the bad and the lingering questions from No. 10 Washington’s 27-20 victory over Arizona State late Saturday at Husky Stadium: